 Share the pain of losing your cat

 Sometimes, you look back and know you would’ve made a different decision about your cat’s life and death.
 But you did the best you could at the time…and you have to be okay with that.
-Try to accept that you loved and cherished your cat and you’d never do anything to hurt him or her.
-And then, you need to let your cat go.
-Even when it feels like you’ll never get over your cat’s death in healthy ways.
+If you don’t accept that you did your best, then you’ll continue to suffer.
+If you don’t forgive and accept yourself, you won’t grieve your cat’s death in healthy ways.
 If you don’t love yourself, you’ll find it impossible to truly love another animal or human.

 You’ll never know what would’ve happened if your cat didn’t die when she did.
 A longer life might have meant more pain and suffering.
 Try to accept that your cat’s death came at the right time.

 “What if I was wrong about my cat’s life and death?” asked Shannon.
 “Why did she have to go blind in her last week?
 Why did the vets not manage her blood pressure and renal failure?
 I could have made my cat happier and she might still be here.
 Everything feels a blur and I’m trying to make sense of something which doesn’t make sense.
 I feel sick at the thought of time passing by.How can I last a lifetime without seeing my cat?
 What if we never meet again?
 I wish I could close my eyes and wake up somewhere with her.
 I don’t want this life without my cat.
 I love and miss her so much.”

 Know that you are not alone in your grief

 I included a variety of stories about loving and losing cats in my ebook Kitty Comforts: Help and Hope for Coping With the Loss of Your Cat.
 If you feel like you’re alone in the grief you feel, you’ll find it helpful to read how others accepted and moved through sad feelings after a cat dies.